 The residents of Kensington Palace may be very well known, particularly in the run up to this year’s Royal Wedding, but the Palace’s historic and beautiful gardens are often overlooked in comparison.
-Located just across the road from The Milestone Hotel, Kensington Palace Gardens offer a fascinating insight in the evolution of the royal residence, as well as some of its previous inhabitants.
+Located just across the road from The Milestone Hotel & Residences, Kensington Palace Gardens offer a fascinating insight in the evolution of the royal residence, as well as some of its previous inhabitants.

 Begin your walk at The Sunken Garden, which dates back to 1908 and was built to resemble a classical, ornamental garden similar in style to those popular during the 18th century.
 The Sunken Garden was inspired by a similar design at Hampton Court Palace and the central feature is its pond, which cleverly repurposes 18th century water cisterns from the palace.
 For the most vivid burst of colour, the garden is best viewed during the spring and summer months, when the bright and exotic flower displays are at their peak.
 Visitors in the summer can expect to see a dazzling array of begonias, geraniums and cannas, whilst tulips and pansies dominate during the springtime.